llDev-Rootll/Autonomous_Lawn_Mower/README.md

     roslaunch alm test.launch

+A unit test to check the mowing functionality has been implemented which feeds a test waypoint file and checks for the number of successful points navigated.
 ## Running cpplint & cppcheck tests
 Run the following command in the root directory to generate cpplint results in **results** folder